Cath Giles

 How I work

 With warmth, sensitivity and challenge we can explore what is going on and what it means for you.
 We’ll work at your own pace and find the approaches that works best for you.
 I won’t offer you advice or easy answers.
-Rather I will listen very carefully, without judgement, to help you make better sense of things.
+Rather I will listen very carefully, without judgement, to help you make better sense of things and find more peace with your past.

-The process is dynamic and provides an opportunity to help break cycles that can otherwise feel very stuck.
-It should lead to meaningful and long-lasting changes – I often hear people say it’s the best investment they’ve ever made.
+The process is unhurried, dynamic and provides an opportunity to help break cycles that can otherwise feel very stuck.
+It should lead to meaningful and long-lasting changes – clients often tell me it’s the best investment they’ve ever made.

 If you feel ready to get in touch, I’d be delighted to hear from you.
 Please contact me, using the Email Me button at the top of the page.